Skip to content

 report.zoom70

 The first row (with a white background) is used for Report Filtering.
-The rows below that each represent a step in the test.
+The rows below that each represent a test step.
 The rows with green text represent success; the rows with red text represent failure.
 You can reposition the columns by dragging and dropping the column names.

 The Columns